Miha-x64/Delegapter/README.md

 Delegapter is basically a list of (item, delegate) tuples, but their type agreement is guaranteed, like it was a `List<<D> Pair<D, Delegate<D>>` (non-denotable type in Java/Kotlin).

 Delegapter is not an `Adapter` itself, just a special data structure.
-Let's use base `VHAdapter` for convenience, it already delegates `onBindViewHolder` to `VH` for you:
+Let's use base `VHAdapter` for convenience:

 ```kotlin
 class SomeAdapter : VHAdapter<VH<*, *, *>>() {